JackDca/Mailpilewiki/Getting-started-on-linux.md

 Python 2.7 or newer is standard on virtually all Linux systems now.
 On Debian, you could install the other two packages by running

-    sudo apt-get install gnupg openssl
+    sudo apt-get install gnupg openssl python-virtualenv python-pip

+This will also install the Python virtual environment and package installer tools, which are optional but recommended.

 To clone the source repo make sure to have `git` installed too

     sudo apt-get install git

 The following steps assume that you already have [virtualenv](http://virtualenv.readthedocs.org) installed.
 If not please follow the [installation instructions](http://virtualenv.readthedocs.org/en/latest.installation.html) for that first.
 If you would prefer not to use virtualenv at all and install Mailpile globally (either with or without [pip](http://pip.readthedocs.org)), please see the instructions at the end of the page.

 ## 2. Setup your virtual environment